-Chelsea DeVille was hired as the 10th head coach in the history of the Bemidji State women's basketball program June 5, 2015 and begins her third season in 2017-18.
+Chelsea DeVille was hired as the 10th head coach in the history of the Bemidji State women's basketball program June 5, 2015 and begins her fifth season in 2019-20.

 DeVille saw seniors Aimee Pelzer and Tatum Sheley, and junior Sierra Senske all jump into the 1,000-point club during her second season with the Beavers.
 DeVille guided Pelzer to the All-NSIC First Team, the first such instance for BSU since 2008, while also helping the squad to its most conference wins since the 2013-14 season.
 BSU shot over 40 percent from the field for the first time since the 2009-10 season and tallied the most assists since 2007-08.
 Seven student-athletes were selected to the 2016-17 Winter Academic All-NSIC Team.